Monday, August 29, 2016

 Handover Day

-Well it's taken ten months but finally handover day has arrived.
+Well, it's been ten months, but finally, handover day has arrived.

-I think we are more excited this time round, than we were in 2008 if that's at all possible.
+We are more excited this time than we were in 2008, if that's at all possible.

-The handover process for new owners takes the better part of a day but in our case this is the second time round and we were finished just after lunch.
+The handover process for new owners takes the better part of a day, but in our case, this is the second time around, and we were finished just after lunch.

-Firstly we were shown how our audio visual systems worked including our satellite dish.
-Jeremey from Sound in Motion had arranged prior to delivery to have our details for our VAST box registered so that everything was up and working today.
-The remainder of our handover dealt with how our electrical system worked and how all the other equipment interacted with it.
+Firstly, we were shown how our audiovisual systems operated, including our satellite dish.
+Jeremy from Sound in Motion had arranged before delivery for our details to be registered for the VAST box, ensuring everything was operational today.
+The rest of our handover covered how our electrical system functions and how all the other equipment interacts with it.

-We decided it was too late in the day to head for home so we made our way to the Big 4 caravan park where we spent time going through everything that had been discussed today.
+We decided it was too late in the day to return home, so we made our way to the Big 4 Caravan Park, where we spent time reviewing everything discussed that day.

-A celebratory happy hour was rather early this afternoon followed by dinner at Jampa's Tibetan Restaurant which we highly recommend.
-We have eaten at the restaurant before which is housed in a separate building inside the caravan park grounds.
+A celebratory happy hour was quite early this afternoon, followed by dinner at Jampa's Tibetan Restaurant, which we highly recommend.
+We have dined there before; it's housed in a separate building within the caravan park grounds.

-It's also BYO so we took along a 2012 bottle of Henschke Henry's Seven shiraz blend which helped top off a very memorable day.....
+It's also BYO, so we brought along a 2012 bottle of Henschke Henry's Seven Shiraz blend, which helped cap off a very memorable day.....

 Friday, August 12, 2016